Think-and-Dev/rskswap-com/src/pages/docs/v2/07-interface-integration/03-iframe-integration.md

 Integrating the Uniswap site directly into your web application can be useful for a variety of reasons.

 The interface allows users to buy, sell, send, or provide liquidity for ERC20 tokens.
-An iframe integration may be useful if your application provides services around these ERC20 tokens. \(For example, users can buy DAI through a Uniswap iframe on your site, then allow users to lend that DAI on your site\).
+An iframe integration may be useful if your application provides services around these ERC20 tokens. \(For example, users can buy DOC through a Uniswap iframe on your site, then allow users to lend that DOC on your site\).

 It can also be useful if your application requires users to acquire some token in order to use some service \(For example, allow users to buy "REP" token so they can engage in prediction markets on the Augur Dapp\).